 Principal members shall consist of the Clerk of the Board of Supervisors or equivalent.
 There shall be only one (1) Principal member per California County.

 Associate members shall consist of county employees who work in the office of, or under the direction of, the Clerk of the Board (i.e., Deputy/Associate Clerk) or equivalent.
 Other county employees and other entities, such as a special district within a member county, may be considered for Associate membership by the Executive Committee.
-The annual fee shall be equivalent to the Associate membership fee of the county in which the authority is geographically located.
-There is no limit to the number of Associate members a county or entity may have, however, each county must have a principal member in order for Associate members to join.
+There is no limit to the number of Associate members a county or entity may have, however, each county must have a Principal member in order for Associate members to join.

 Emeriti members consist of retired Principal members with a minimum of five (5) years as a member of the Association.